Senate moves to limit Trump on military force against Iran

 The Senate vote continues a pattern in which Republican senators have shown a willingness to challenge Trump on foreign policy, a sharp departure from their strong support during impeachment and on domestic matters.
 Congress moved to impose restrictions on U.S. involvement with the Saudi-led war in Yemen last year after U.S.-based journalist Jamal Khashoggi was killed in a gruesome murder at Saudi Arabia’s consulate in Turkey.

-T wo-thirds votes in the House and GOP-run Senate would be needed to override an expected Trump veto of the new war powers resolution on Iran.
+The Democratic-controlled House passed a separate, nonbinding war powers resolution on Iran last month.
+The House could take up the Senate resolution later this month, House leaders said.Two-thirds votes in the House and GOP-run Senate would be needed to override an expected Trump veto of the war powers resolution.

 Answering a claim by some of Trump’s supporters and Trump himself that the measure would send a signal of weakness to Iran and other potential adversaries, Kaine said the opposite was true.